schubergphilis/paleofuturistic_python/docs/walkthrough.md

 ## Publishing your Python package

+> Before going forward, don't forget to version bump in the `pyproject.toml` and forward that to the lockfile with `uv lock`.
+> Also, replace `paleofuturistic_python` to your project's slug in the examples below.

 It's all done; time to make your work available to the masses!
 `uv publish` can be configured to go a lot of places, but let's just admit PyPI is the standard.